PDI

 PDI_Target_WhackedRGB.jpg

-Unlike AppleRGB, AdobeRGB, sRGB, ProPhotoRGB, custom Monitor RGB — which some users may have trouble evaluating in certain environments — WhackedRGB will ALWAYS appear with a bizarre blue-purple color cast if it is not opened and/or converted correctly:
+The reason Whacked RGB is so useful here is unlike AppleRGB, AdobeRGB, sRGB, ProPhotoRGB, custom Monitor RGB — which some users may have trouble evaluating in certain environments — WhackedRGB will always appear with a distinct blue-purple color cast if it is not opened correctly and properly converted to the monitor or print space.

 DOWNLOAD PDI